-TAMPA, Fla. – Protesters have arrived in Tampa but they could barely be heard over the wind and rain from Tropical Storm Isaac and it's unlikely they will cross paths with Republicans in town for the presidential nominating convention.
+TAMPA, Fla. – You can't see them.
+You can barely hear them over the din of the wind and rain swirling in the skies above from Tropical Storm Isaac.
+Protesters are here but it's highly unlikely they'll come close to crossing paths with Republicans for the presidential nominating convention.

-Protesters are being kept blocks away and, so far, they've gathered in groups of several dozen to a few hundred.
-Worries of massive protests that might bring violence and a cacophony of chanting have been elusive.
+Protesters are being kept blocks away and, so far, they've gathered in groups several dozen to a few hundred.
+But the worries of massive protests that might bring violence and a cacophony of chanting have been elusive.

 Sunday's protests ran the gamut from unionized labor and Occupy Wall Street to a hearty band of 30 who criticized presumptive GOP presidential nominee Mitt Romney for putting his dog Seamus in a crate atop his station wagon on a long-ago family vacation.

 "If somebody is going to treat their animal inhumanely, how are they going to treat our country?" said Kim Swygert, 37, a law student from Tampa, who came with her Great Dane.

 Several carried anti-Romney signs including one that read, "Don't roof rack me, bro."

 Those who turned out said they were hoping for more demonstrators, but the lousy weather kept people away.

 "A lot of people were afraid to come out because of the approaching rain and thunder," said Sarah Kilker, who was accompanied by a long-haired Chihuahua and a mixed chow and terrier.